crdsonnet/crdsonnet/README.md

 # CRDsonnet

-Generate a *runtime* Jsonnet library directly from a CRD or OpenAPI v3 spec.
+Generate a *runtime* Jsonnet library directly from a OpenAPI spec or CRD.

 > Note: This is not a polished project yet, I would not even consider it alpha, rather a
 > POC to demonstrate the idea.